 Another note.
 Yes, another note about the diseases going around your kids’ school.
 Whooping Cough.
 Strep.
-Stomach bug.
-Respiratory syncytial virus.
+Flu.
+RSV.
 Just looking at the words is enough to send mamas and daddies into a panic.
-The CDC said that RSV results in an average of 57,527 hospitalizations among children under five each year in the US.
-So what do you do to help make sure your family is safe?
+The CDC reported that RSV results in an average of 57,527 hospitalizations among children under five each year in the United States.
+So how do you help make sure your family is safe?

 Understand Indoor Air Pollution

-The CDC warns that poor indoor air quality can lead to lung diseases such as asthma and also cause headaches, nasal mucus, and lethargy.
-In fact, the American College of Allergists report that 50% of all illnesses are either caused or compounded by polluted indoor air.
-The Texas DSHS said that air within homes and buildings can be two to five times more polluted than outdoor air, and in dire cases, 1000 times more polluted.
+The CDC warns that poor indoor air quality can result in lung diseases such as asthma and also cause headaches, dry eyes, and lethargy.
+In fact, the American College of Allergists report that 50% of all sicknesses are either caused or compounded by polluted indoor air.
+The Texas DSHS reported that air within homes and buildings can be two to five times more polluted than outdoor air, and in dire cases, 1000 times more polluted.
 There are two leading causes of poor indoor air quality:

-- Pollutants (cleaning products, improperly maintained or unclean heating and cooling or humidification units, cigarette smoke, etc)
+- Pollutant sources (cleaning agents, poorly maintained or unclean heating and cooling or humidification units, cigarette smoke, etc)

 So all this data – what does it mean?
 What do you do?
-How can you make sure you and your loved ones aren’t breathing contaminated, disease-inducing air?
+How can you make sure you and your loved ones aren’t breathing sullied, disease-inducing air?

 Luckily, you have options.